LCOGT/pupe-pat/README.md

 # Pupil Plate Ellipticity (PUPE)- Photometric Analysis Tool (PAT)

 ## Purpose
-The goal of this software tool is to help the user isolate which pupil plate image by identifying the best position for the tip and tilt of the M2 mechanism during the collimation of a telescope.
+The goal of this software tool is to help the user create and analyze pupil plate images in order to identify the best position for the tip and tilt of the M2 mechanism during the collimation of a telescope.
 A "pupil plate" is a defocused star that is defocused so much that it appears as a donut.
 The shape of that donut can be used to characterize (and hopefully be able